Department of Geosciences

 Field Programs.
 Since experience in field geology is an important aspect of professional training, students are encouraged to take a course in field methods in geology and oceanography.

 Geological Field Camp.
-Many of our students take the YBRA (Yellowstone-Bighorn Research Association) field course in Red Lodge, Montana, after their sophomore or junior year.
-Other students choose to work with a faculty member (e.g., Maloof, Schoene, Onstott, and Keller) or a graduate student in the field, and may conduct independent research for junior or senior independent research as part of this opportunity.
+After their freshman, sophomore or junior year, many of our students take the YBRA (Yellowstone-Bighorn Research Association) field course in Red Lodge, Montana, although numerous other field camps also can be taken for credit (students should consult their faculty adviser in the November before they plan to attend summer field camp).
+Other students choose to work with a faculty member or a graduate student in the field, and may conduct independent research for junior or senior independent research as part of this opportunity.
 Geosciences facilitates student enrollment in these field opportunities by providing financial aid.

 Experience at Sea.
 Students interested in ocean studies can participate in ongoing studies at sea or at the Bermuda Biological Station.
 The department tries to make available opportunities to interested undergraduates, particularly to those electing the OAC and EBG tracks, to participate in an oceanographic cruise at some time during their undergraduate years.